 Let’s revisit the title of this article because it wasn’t just sensationalism.
 The answer to “When should you blog?” is, in the first instance, before everyone else does.
 In our next article, we’ll explore Search Engine Optimisation in much greater depth.
 But for now, I’ll draw up a really simple analogy for you.
 The reason that pharmacies are missing the gold rush, is because the gold is all on Page 1 of Google.
 And just like the Gold Rush, you must claim the land before you mine the gold.

 It is possible to get on Page 1 when there is a lot of competition for the places.
-But just like buying land instead of claiming land, it costs you more money and it’s a longer process.
+But just like buying land instead of being the first one there and staking a claim, it costs you more money and it’s a longer process.

 And right now, there’s so much land to claim (depending on your geographical location.)